 LANTITE - To be completed during your studies

-All students commencing from 1 January 2017 will be required to meet the required standard in the national Literacy and Numeracy Test for Initial Teacher Education (LANTITE) prior to graduation.
+All students who complete their program as of the 1 January 2019 and beyond will be required to meet the required standard in the national Literacy and Numeracy Test for Initial Teacher Education (LANTITE) prior to graduation.
 Students will undertake the national literacy and numeracy tests during the first year of their program.
 Students will be required to meet the standard of each Test as a prerequisite for their final Professional Experience Placement course.
 The University will provide a range of supports for students who do not achieve the required standard in either the literacy or numeracy or both tests.
 Students will be allowed three attempts at each test.
 Any student who fails to meet the standard on three occasions in either the literacy or numeracy test will usually be counselled to transfer to an alternative program.

 For more information on placement requirements please visit this website.